-- Of the 23 snake species which live in the Florida Everglades, only four are venomous including the dusky pygmy rattlesnake and Florida cottonmouth.
+- Of the 23 snake species that live in the Florida Everglades, only four are venomous, including the dusky pygmy rattlesnake and Florida cottonmouth.

-- The largest species which can be found in the National Park is the Burmese Python which is capable of growing to 20 feet and weighing 100 pounds.
+- The largest species that can be found in the National Park is the Burmese Python, which is capable of growing to 20 feet and weighing 100 pounds.

 - These large reptiles are considered an invasive species threatening the natural balance of the area’s ecosystem.